 KPIs are grouped into categories such as load times, sessions, throughput, and so on.
 You can define your own category; for example, user flow completion or website availability.

 When you define a KPI you specify the following information:

 whether to associate it with data from a specific application or whether it will be generic

 what metric to apply

 whether filters are needed to further define the scope of the KPI.
-For example, if you selected the user-flow-load-time metric, you need to specify the user flow to which it refers.
+For example, if you selected the user-flow-load-time or Ended user flows metric, you need to specify the user flow to which it refers.

 whether the KPI has a minimum or maximum target range.
 Targets can be fixed or relative to historical performance.